TamBurns/QA-Assessment-Project/README.md

 Manual Testing B:
     - Code template drafted for testing of indivdual HTML pages
     - Code template drafted for testing for an image within a container

+    - Running   $ python -m pytest   will instruct the system to test all test_****.py files
+    - Running   $ python -m pytest -v   will instruct the system to test all Test_****.py files and return detailed logs.
+    - With module 'pytest-cov', running     $ python -m -pytest --cov=proj      will return the test coverage of the project.

 CI/CD PIPELINE